RESOURCES

 Chords

-Hand & wrist position videos
+Hand & wrist position

 The perfect left hand position - 9 minutes